 ‘What do you actually do?’ is the most common question I get when I tell people I’m a travel blogger.
 As surprising as it sounds travel blogging can be an actual job and it became mine in 2015.
 Unfortunately, you can’t just ‘get this job’ overnight.
-Whether you want to blog professionally or privately here’s a mini guide on how to start a travel blog.
+Whether you want to blog professionally or privately here’s a mini-guide on how to start a travel blog.
 You’ll also find out what to consider when you start, as some things are irreversible.

 Why do you want to blog is the most important question and you should answer – before you even start considering getting a website.
 After seeing all my pretty photos online which make me look like I’m not working at all.
 I know, a lot of you think that you want my job.
 Travel blogging isn’t easy.
-I often work hours and hours without any break.
+I often work for hours and hours without any break.
 Anyway… here’s my guide on how can you start a travel blog.

 I wanted to write about my journey throughout the whole world and that’s how Anna Everywhere came to life.
-It’s a name easy to remember and you can always assume from its name that it’s a travel blog and that it’s about me.
+It’s a name easy to remember, and you can always assume from its name that it’s a travel blog and that it’s about me.
 Here are a few things you should consider when choosing a name:

 - Don’t limit yourself!
 Don’t try to create a name that describes your current travel route like “Anna in Africa” as it might limit you later on.
 What if you decide to move to Asia later?
 Names as ‘Twenty-Something Travel” might sound great at first, but are you going to be in your twenties forever?
 Another example was ‘The Hungry Partier’ who realized that his name wasn’t getting him many sponsors and he eventually grew out of partying.

-At least half of the blogging success nowadays are your social media channels.
-After you’ve chosen a name for your blog and checked if the domain name is available (more about it below) you should go ahead and secure your social media handles.
+At least half of the blogging success nowadays is your social media channels.
+After you’ve chosen a name for your blog and checked if the domain name is available (more about it below), you should go ahead and secure your social media handles.